On the 11th Day of Christmas . . (Written Dec. 2006)

-She didn't bring any attention to "it", and neither did I. It just didn't seem like it would be the right thing to do.
+She doesn't bring any attention to "it", and neither do I. In the moment, it doesn't seem like the right thing to do.

-Instead, for a few moments, we busied ourselves with light conversation and the passing of the necessary pleasantries:
+So, we busy ourselves with a bit of light conversation and we pass the necessary pleasantries:

 "No, there's no work today."

 "So, I won't see you again until after Christmas."

 "Thanks for coming by to check on me."

 All the while, just past her shoulder, "it" lays there in silent testimony of how blessed she is.

 As I turn away and walk back to the van, I am remembering what she has told me about her previous life.